-One nation's speech at this year's UN General Assembly was notably different to those of the past few years.
-Instead of making assertions about Israelis massacring landowners and railing against "Zionist murderers", Iran's new president Hassan Rouhani moved away from the anti-Israel diatribes of his predecessor Mahmoud Ahmadinejad.
+One leader's speech at this year's UN General Assembly was notably different from those of the country's past leaders.
+Iran's new president, Hassan Rouhani, moved away from the diatribes of his predecessor, Mahmoud Ahmadinejad, about Israelis massacring landowners and "Zionist murderers."
 Instead, he focused on the improvement of his country's relations with others around the world.

-With a strong mandate to support him, Rouhani has cast himself as a moderate committed to international cooperation.
-Speaking in the New York chamber, Rouhani adopted a startling new reconciliatory discourse concerning the international community, going as far as to hail the United States as a "great nation", presumably to the irritation of domestic Iranian hardliners.
-Not least because improving relations with America means that, by default, Iran will have to at least try to improve relations with the US' allies in Israel.
+Rouhani has cast himself as a moderate committed to international cooperation.
+Speaking in the New York chamber, Rouhani adopted a startling new reconciliatory discourse, going as far as to hail the United States as a "great nation," presumably to Iranian hardliners.
+Improving relations with the US means that, by default, Iran will also have to improve relations with Israel, allies of the US.

-The president then reiterated his commitment to cooperation and multilateralism rather than unilateralism and militarism, in a process he's referred to as "constructive engagement".
-Rouhani told the UN General Assembly that, "Nuclear weapons and other weapons of mass destruction have no place in Iran's security and defence doctrine, and contradict our fundamental religious and ethical convictions."
-Bolstering his claim, the Iranian president stated that Tehran was ready to engage "immediately in time-bound and result-oriented talks to build mutual confidence and removal of mutual uncertainties with full transparency".
+The Iranian president then reiterated his commitment to cooperation and multilateralism rather than unilateralism and militarism, in a process he's referred to as "constructive engagement."
+Rouhani told the UN General Assembly, "Nuclear weapons and other weapons of mass destruction have no place in Iran's security and defense doctrine, and contradict our fundamental religious and ethical convictions."
+The Iranian president stated that Tehran was ready to engage "immediately in time-bound and result-oriented talks to build mutual confidence and removal of mutual uncertainties with full transparency."

 Israeli Prime Minister Benjamin Netanyahu's speech at the UN General Assembly.

 A week later, Israeli Prime Minister Benjamin Netanyahu opened his address with his customary Biblical references to the ancient Jewish people returning to their ancestral homeland.
-Following some vague historical references to ancient Persian and Jewish relations, he began to argue that the international community should not be deceived by Rouhani’s language and proposals.
+He then argued that the international community should not be deceived by Rouhani’s language and proposals.

-"When it comes to Iran's nuclear weapons programme," he said, "the only difference between them is this: Ahmadinejad was a wolf in wolf's clothing, Rouhani is a wolf in sheep's clothing – a wolf who thinks he can pull the wool over the eyes of the international community."
+"When it comes to Iran's nuclear weapons program," he said, "the only difference between them is this: Ahmadinejad was a wolf in wolf's clothing, Rouhani is a wolf in sheep's clothing—a wolf who thinks he can pull the wool over the eyes of the international community."

-Relations between the old adversaries are clearly still frosty.
-While Rouhani may not have explicitly mentioned Israel in his General Assembly address, he started his presidency by describing Israel as "a sore" that has "been sitting on the body of the Islamic world for many years".
+While Rouhani may not have explicitly mentioned Israel in his General Assembly address, he started his presidency by describing Israel as "a sore" that has "been sitting on the body of the Islamic world for many years."
 And, in response, it was apparent throughout Netanyahu’s UN speech that his ultimate objective was to question Rouhani’s image and credentials as the moderate, flexible leader he is painting himself as.

-The prime minister drew on citations from Rouhani’s past writings and excerpts from his previous speeches that were at odds with the Iranian leader’s current position.
-On Rouhani’s declared commitment to "constructive engagement", he noted Iran’s active support for the Assad regime.
-And in response to the Iranian president’s assurance that Iran does not engage in deceit and secrecy, Netanyahu told the room about a couple of past examples where that has arguably not been the case.
+The prime minister drew on citations from Rouhani’s past writings and excerpts from his previous speeches that contradicted the Iranian leader’s current position.
+On Rouhani’s declared commitment to "constructive engagement," he noted Iran’s active support for the Assad regime.
+And in response to the Iranian president’s assurance that Iran does not engage in deceit and secrecy, Netanyahu gave examples where that has arguably not been the case.

-"Last Friday, Rouhani assured us that, in pursuit of its nuclear programme, Iran – this is a quote – Iran has never chosen deceit and secrecy," he said.
+"Last Friday, Rouhani assured us that, in pursuit of its nuclear program, Iran—this is a quote—Iran has never chosen deceit and secrecy," he said.
 "Well, in 2002, Iran was caught red-handed secretly building an underground centrifuge facility in Natanz.
 And then in 2009, Iran was again caught red-handed secretly building a huge underground nuclear facility for uranium enrichment in a mountain near Qom."

-Unfortunately for Netanyahu, while Ahmadinejad was easy to castigate as an unworkable and easily demonised counterpart, Rouhani isn’t.
-The new Iranian president has written op-eds for the Washington Post, speaks of cooperation and seemingly grasps the need for Iran to change its public image and strategy.
-As a consequence – and unlike his predecessor – Rouhani can tap into Western audiences and diminish efforts to portray him as a war-mongering, unpredictable and "evil" leader.
+Unfortunately for Netanyahu, Ahmadinejad was an easily demonized counterpart and Rouhani isn’t.
+The new Iranian president has written op-eds for the Washington Post, speaks of cooperation, and seemingly grasps the need for Iran to change its public image and strategy.
+As a consequence—and unlike his predecessor—Rouhani can tap into Western audiences and diminish efforts to portray him as a war-mongering, unpredictable and "evil" leader.

 The phone call between Rouhani and Obama at the end of last month is the first official presidential conversation between the two countries since the Islamic revolution overthrew the US-backed leader Mohammad Reza Pahlavi in 1979.
 International relations took an even stranger turn when Rouhani and Obama exchanged polite messages via Twitter in what is a sure sign that both the Iranian and American administrations are willing to test the status quo through diplomatic channels.
 Clearly, if Obama can apply soft power with minimum political sacrifices to gain Iranian concessions, then he will.

-The current sanctions imposed on Iran – the most severe sanctions the country have ever faced – have had a devastating impact on the Iranian economy and population.
-The cost of housing and living have exploded, with unemployment skyrocketing and inflation at almost 40 percent.
+The current sanctions imposed on Iran—the most severe sanctions the country have ever faced—have had a devastating impact on the Iranian economy and population.
+The costs of housing and living have exploded with unemployment skyrocketing and inflation at almost 40 percent.
 As a result, the Iranian leadership is under intense pressure to get sanctions lifted and Rouhani has made it a prime objective to tackle them, meaning his diplomatic efforts with the US have already been welcomed by some at home.

 Speaking at the UN, Netanyahu was adamant that the sanctions should not be lifted until there is a transparent and full dismantling of all nuclear facilities: "My friends, the international community has Iran on the ropes," he said.
-"If you want to knock out Iran’s nuclear weapons programme peacefully, don’t let up the pressure."
-It’s clear that the Israeli prime minister is unwilling to make compromises and is using all of his political muscle to prevent an easing of sanctions until every Iranian nuclear programme is demolished.
+"If you want to knock out Iran’s nuclear weapons program peacefully, don’t let up the pressure."
+The Israeli prime minister seems unwilling to compromise and is using all of his political muscle to prevent an easing of sanctions until every Iranian nuclear program is demolished.

 Despite protests upon his return to Iran by hardliners, conservative voices have mostly refrained from criticism because the president is assumed to have the support of Iran's supreme leader, Ali Khamenei.
-This will grant Rouhani some breathing space as he attempts to lead a new change in American-Iranian relations, even if – ultimately – the positions remain the same, with Israel remaining a staunch ally of the US and a bitter enemy of Iran.
+This will grant Rouhani some breathing space as he attempts to lead a new change in American-Iranian relations, even if the positions, ultimately, remain the same—with Israel remaining a staunch ally of the US and a bitter enemy of Iran.

 How the Israeli and US relationship is expressed in Iranian foreign policy is more flexible.
 While talk of a unilateral Israeli air strike on Iran (with US consent) dominated political commentary this time last year, recent diplomatic efforts mean that, for now, the idea of that happening seems a distant one.
-We might still be a long way off a public reconciliation between Iran and Israel, but as Rouhani steers the changing relations between Iran and the international community, Netanyahu will have to reassess his public image as he realises that he and his proposals risk being side-lined.
+We might still be a long way off a public reconciliation between Iran and Israel, but as Rouhani steers the changing relations between Iran and the international community, Netanyahu will have to reassess his public image as he realizes that he and his proposals are at risk of being sidelined.